Outbound webhooks

 Auto-bridging from framework/event

-When you want every internal event to fan out to webhook subscribers
+To send every internal event to webhook subscribers without writing

 cancel := webhook.Bridge(app.Events(), mgr) // entity.created/updated/deleteddefer cancel()cancel := webhook.Bridge(app.Events(), mgr, "orders.**") // custom list